2001 NCAA Division I women's basketball tournament

 The 2001 NCAA Division I women's basketball tournament began on March 16 and ended on April 1.
 The tournament featured 64 teams.
-The Final Four, held at the Savvis Center (now Scottrade Center) in St. Louis, consisted of Connecticut, Notre Dame, Purdue, and Southwest Missouri State (now Missouri State), with Notre Dame defeating Purdue 68–66 to win its first NCAA title.
+The Final Four, held at the Savvis Center in St. Louis, Missouri, consisted of Connecticut, Notre Dame, Purdue, and Southwest Missouri State (now known as Missouri State), with Notre Dame defeating Purdue 68–66 to win its first NCAA title.
 Notre Dame's Ruth Riley was named the Most Outstanding Player of the tournament.

 Notable events

 With the Final Four held in the state of Missouri for the first time in NCAA history, 10th seeded University of Missouri rose to the occasion and upset 7th seeded Wisconsin in the first round.
 They then went on to play the 2nd seeded team from Georgia and won that game as well, advancing to the regional, where their bid to play in their home state ended in a loss to Louisiana Tech.
-Missouri State also did well.
+Southwest Missouri State also did well.
 They were seeded 5th, so expected to win their first-round game, but they went on to upset 4th seed Rutgers to set up a game against the Regional's top seed, Duke.
-Missouri State upset Duke 81–71 to head to the regional final against Washington, who had upset both Florida and Oklahoma.
-The upsets came to an end as 5th seeded Missouri State beat 6th seeded Washington 104–87 to advance to the Final Four, and a chance to play in front of home state fans.
+The Lady Bears then upset Duke 81–71 to head to the regional final against Washington, who had upset both Florida and Oklahoma.
+The upsets came to an end as Southwest Missouri State beat 6th seeded Washington 104–87 to advance to the Final Four, and a chance to play in front of home state fans.

 In the Mideast Regional, the top four seeds all advanced to the regional semifinal, then both higher seeds were upset.
 4th seed Xavier knocked off the number one seed in the regional, Tennessee, by a score of 80–65.
 Third seeded Purdue played second seeded Texas Tech in a game that came down to the wire.
-Purdue won 74–72, then went on to defeat Xavier for the spot in the Final Four against Missouri State.
-The upset run by Missouri State came to an end in the semifinal, as Purdue beat them 81–64.
-The career of Jackie Stiles, who had scored 1,064 points during the season, the only player in NCAA Division I women's basketball history to score 1000 points in a season, came to an end.
+Purdue won 74–72, then went on to defeat Xavier for the spot in the Final Four against Southwest Missouri State.
+The upset run by Southwest Missouri State came to an end in the semifinal, as Purdue beat them 81–64.
+The career of Jackie Stiles, who had scored 1,064 points in 2000–01 to become the first player in NCAA Division I women's basketball history to score 1,000 points in a single season, thus came to an end.